What turns a customer into a fervent fan of a restaurant or retail food store? What type of customer does a restaurant and store owner need and want?

 FERVENT: having or displaying a passionate intensity … impassioned, passionate, fervid, heartfelt, intense, emotionally determined, vehement, ardent, or sincere.

 Isn’t this how we want all of our customers to feel?
 How do we get them there?
+How do we attract the customer a restaurant or store owner need and want?

 Simple … EARN them one ingredient at a time!